Biology (Biology and Society), MS

 Degree Awarded: MS Biology (Biology and Society)

-In the biology and society concentration of the MS program in biology, students examine topics in which biology intersects with society.
+In the biology and society concentration of the Master of Science program in biology, students examine topics in which biology intersects with society.

 Bioethics, policy and law --- Students are trained in the pressing moral, policy and legal issues raised by the biosciences and biomedicine and in the disciplinary methods necessary to address these issues.

-Biology education research --- This focuses on using education research to identify ways to improve undergraduate biology education broadly.
+Biology education research --- This area focuses on carrying out education research to identify ways to improve undergraduate biology education broadly.

-Ecology, economics and ethics of the environment --- This area trains students in the theory and empirical methods for understanding, analyzing and shaping policy for coupled human-natural systems.
+Ecology, economics and ethics of the environment --- Students are trained in the theory and empirical methods for understanding, analyzing and shaping policy for coupled human-natural systems.

-History and philosophy of science --- Students are trained in the conceptual foundations of science, especially the epistemological and methodological assumptions that shape science and its progress.
+History and philosophy of science --- Students are trained in the conceptual foundations of science, especially the epistemological and methodological assumptions that shape science and its progress through time.

 Degree Requirements